 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Tivicay® 50 mg film-coated tablets; ViiV Healthcare UK Ltd, The electronic Medicines Compendium.
-Dated November 2015.
+Manufacturer's PIL, Tivicay® 10 mg, 25 mg and 50 mg film-coated tablets; ViiV Healthcare UK Ltd, The electronic Medicines Compendium.
+Dated March 2022.